blacksmithgu/obsidian-dataview/docs/docs/annotation/metadata-tasks.md

 ```
 ~~~

 This'll give you back all file links that have unfinished tasks inside.
 We get back a list of tasks on page level and thus need to use a [list function](../reference/functions.md) to look at each element.
+Another option if you want to split the tasks/lists into separate rows is to do a `FLATTEN file.lists AS item` in your query, which allows you to do `!item.fullyCompleted` or similar.